unjs/unenv/README.md

 ### Built-in Node.js modules

-`unenv` provides a replacement for all Node.js built-ins for cross-platform compatiblity.
+`unenv` provides a replacement for all Node.js built-ins for cross-platform compatibility.

 | Module                                                                      | Status     | Source                                                             |
 | --------------------------------------------------------------------------- | ---------- | ------------------------------------------------------------------ |